Dairy Herdshare

 The Season

 The herd is managed seasonally, so there won’t be fresh milk during some months of the year.
-In 2024, the dry season will be mid-May to mid-July.
+Our plan is to milk during seasons when the grass is green and growing, producing the best milk – roughly March to December.
+The next planned dry period is January to March 2026.